 There’s nothing better than a nice, worn-in t-shirt.
 Don’t get me wrong, a fresh new shirt with bright, vibrant colors is great as well, but there’s a unique feeling about a wonderfully worn t-shirt that you keep around for years.
 Wouldn’t it be nice if you could create that look and feel right away though?
 Well, we’ve got a secret for you: you can.

 There are different steps you can take on the design side, as well as which type of inks and t-shirts you print with, that can help you achieve a perfect vintage look and feel for your t-shirt.
-Here’s 3 ideas for you on how to make it happen.
+Here’s 3 ideas for you on how to make a vintage shirt.

 If you’re not familiar, there are essentially three main types of t-shirt fabric: